SakthiPriyaaG/Registration-and-Login-system-using-Python-file-handling/README.md

 # Registration-and-Login-system-using-Python-file-handling

-This is my first small project about a very basic registration and login system using python file handling.
+This is my first small project about registration and login system using Python file handling.